SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-09-30-junior-deduction.md

 >
 > SHALL WE ASK THE GIRL IF SHE'S GIVEN IT UP FOR ADOPTION?

-#### McCOY
+#### TRELAINE

 > LOST A WEDDING RING DOWN THE TRASH COMPACTOR.

 <br><I>TRENTE smooths her dress over her thin frame.
 They approach the house's door.
-McCOY rings the doorbell.
+TRELAINE rings the doorbell.
 It's an old style, connected to a physical bell inside the house.</i>

 <i>A woman with bright red eyes opens the door.
 Her hair is resisting restraint behind her head; thin wisps of brown hair fluff about her skull.</i>